sktan/snapsecret/README.md

-# snapsecret
+# Snap Secret

-A serverless webservice to generate a one-time URL to securely share secrets with another person
+A serverless webservice to generate a one-time URL to securely share secrets with another person.

+This service can be deployed to AWS with minimal costs to operate as it is using a serverless architecture.